-21 Caroline Couig CONTACT SHEET CONTACT SHEET 20 Ken Bennett For Beth Lowary, director of content at Ruffalo Noel Levitz (RNL) and a former UPAA member, self-promotion started with a presentation.
+21 Caroline Couig CONTACT SHEET CONTACT SHEET 20 For Beth Lowary, director of content at Ruffalo Noel Levitz (RNL) and a former UPAA member, self-promotion started with a presentation.
 She was a photographer at Austin Peay State University, in Clarksville TN, when a social media opportunity opened.
-"A person left and there was no real plan to have anybody take over while they were trying to fill this position" said Lowery to fill this position," said Lowary.
+"A person left and there was no real plan to have anybody take over while they were trying to fill this position," said Lowary.
 "I advocated that that person should be me.
 And here's how I will do it."
-Over time, Lowary, who started out as the school's first university photographer, took this expanded role and "You've got to be always" role and continued to grow, next working on print publications.
+Over time, Lowary, who started out as the school's first university photographer, took this expanded "You've got to be always role and continued to grow, next working on print publications.